Dangerous Emotions

 Classical Conditioning

 Some connections we can reasonably assume.
-If a certain person has repeatedly hurts us, our heightened arousal to small events that has provoked abuse in the past will likely provoke abuse in the present.
-The small event, like the bell for Pavlov’s dogs, sets biological events in action–we react with strong emotion.
+If a certain person has repeatedly hurts us, our heightened arousal to small events leading up to abuse in the past will likely end in abuse in the present.
+The small event, like the bell for Pavlov’s dogs, sets biological events in action—we react with strong emotion.
 Our emotional arousal alarms of danger and we automatically seek safety.

 Pavlov’s dogs would likely salivate if a child rode by ringing the bell on his tricycle, even though the bell ringing, this time, was not predictive of serving of kibble.
 Circumstances change quicker then biological responses.